Election Briefing 2024

 The policies of the political parties

-Since its inception The Christian Institute has sought to promote the Christian faith in the public square in six main areas – education, marriage and the family, medical ethics, religious liberty in the UK, matters of public morality, and constitutional issues.
+Since its inception, The Christian Institute has sought to promote the Christian faith in the public square in six main areas – education, marriage and the family, medical ethics, religious liberty, matters of public morality, and constitutional issues.

 Within these broad areas, this Election Briefing highlights some of the policies of the four main political parties at Westminster – the Conservatives, Labour, the SNP and the Liberal Democrats.
-We also include some of the known policies of those parties that currently have significant representation at national or European level – The Independent Group for Change, Plaid Cymru, the Green Party and the Brexit Party.
-Many Christians ask us about the policies of The Christian Party and the Christian Peoples Alliance.
-These have also been included.
-Space and time constraints do not permit us to cover other parties fielding candidates at the General Election.
+We also include some of the known policies of other parties expected to have candidates standing in all, or close to all, constituencies.6 Space and time constraints do not permit us to cover other parties.

 The parties set out their policies in their manifestos, official policy documents, or resolutions determined by their party conferences.
-The Christian Institute’s election website will link to the 2019 General Election manifestos of the parties covered in this publication as they become available: christian.org.uk/election
+The Christian Institute’s election website will link to the 2024 General Election manifestos of the parties covered in this publication as they become available: the.ci/election

 Obviously the Government’s actions are there for all to see.
 Since the opposition parties have not been in a position to implement their ideas, we can only note what they have said and the way they have voted.